 Kerbside Recycling Service: what you can and can’t recycle

 Council offers a kerbside recycling service to all residential rateable properties.
-Please read on for all the information you need about the service or you can download the information in a booklet here (4.3MB PDF).
+Please read on for all the information you need about the service.

 Here's what you need to know: